bbauska/W3Cx-5of5/README.md

 -   localStorage.keyName = a string value

-In our case, *line 13* saves the list of contacts with a key named
-\"contacts\" in the local storage.
-In order to save the list of contacts as a string, we convert it to the JSON format using the JSON.stringify(\...) method (JSON = string based)
+In our case, *line 13* saves the list of contacts with a key named &quot;contacts&quot; in the local storage.
+In order to save the list of contacts as a string, we convert it to the JSON format using the JSON.stringify(&#41;) method (JSON = string based)

-Try an example on CodePen, save some contacts\...
+Try an example on CodePen, save some contacts&#41;

-\... then we can check in the devtools that the list has been saved.
+&#41; then we can check in the devtools that the list has been saved.

 In Google Chrome, click the Application tab, then LocalStorage: